na-Itms/0ad-gdd/book/gameplay/main/vision.md

 an effort to give our players a realistic world.

 As far as the look goes, our world will be a heightened representation of reality.
-Colours will be a bit more saturated, vegetation will be slightly edenic, structures will appear in a liveable state, units will be battle-torn, and the resources will be bountiful.
+Colors will be a bit more saturated, vegetation will be slightly edenic, structures will appear in a liveable state, units will be battle-torn, and the resources will be bountiful.
 We will try to make it as pleasing to the eye as possible.